I originally wrote and posted this blog a little over three years ago. It felt fitting to re-post it as a tribute to an old friend we lost this week.

 “Is it time, honey?
 Did your teacher say it’s time to bring Stitch in?”

-The kids seemed to be putting away papers.
+The kids seemed to be packing up.

 “Nick, do you want to tell everyone about Stitch?”
 I asked.